Get 80% off your plan for your first 3 months*

 1. Figure out which licenses you need

-Identify required licenses by checking multiple government resources:
+Identify your required licenses by checking these government resources:

-• Texas Comptroller's business license and permit guide for help with state licenses for specific industries
+• Check the Texas Comptroller's guide for state licenses specific to your industry.

 2. Register your business

-• Sole proprietorships and partnerships: Register business names with your local county or municipal clerk
+• Sole proprietorships and general partnerships: register with your local county or municipal clerk.

 3. Get an EIN if you need one

-You need an Employer Identification Number (EIN) if you plan to:
+An Employer Identification Number (EIN) is a federal tax ID for your business.
+You need one if you plan to:

-Sole proprietors can use their Social Security Number instead of an EIN.
-However, getting an EIN protects your privacy by keeping your SSN separate from business activities.
+Sole proprietors can use their Social Security Number instead, but getting an EIN protects your privacy by keeping your SSN separate from business activities.

 4. Get a sales tax permit

-Processing usually takes about two weeks, and you will receive your certificate by mail.
-You must display this certificate in your business before making any sales.
+Processing time: About two weeks.
+You'll receive your certificate by mail and must display it in your business before making any sales.

 5. Apply for business licenses